BenoitCastandet/editing_development/README.md

 # editing_development

-This contains the supplementary file for the article
+The directory editing_vs_editing_factor.pdf contains the supplementary file for the article below

 A Guide to the Chloroplast Transcriptome Analysis Using RNA-Seq